The Living Daylights: Retrospective reviews

 Retrospective reviews of the film have been considerably more positive.
 The Independent placed the film as the fourth best Bond movie, praising the tough, nervy edge Dalton brought to the franchise.
 Dalton himself has said he preferred The Living Daylights over Licence to Kill.
 Dalton's predecessor, Roger Moore, discussing the Bond series in 2012, called the film a "bloody good movie".
 IGN lauded the film for bringing back realism and espionage to the film series, and showing James Bond's dark side.
-Les Roopanarine, in a retrospective review for The Guardian, called the film his favourite Bond film, praising Dalton for “bringing a more nuanced interpretation to the role, with his relationships evolving in a way never seen before in previous Bond films.”
-In a poll involving Bond experts and fans of the franchise, The Living Daylights was ranked the sixth best Bond film.
-The review aggregation website Rotten Tomatoes gives the film an approval rating of 74% based on 57 reviews and an average rating of 6.5/10.
+Les Roopanarine, in a retrospective review for The Guardian, called the film his favourite Bond film, praising Dalton for "bringing a more nuanced interpretation to the role, with his relationships evolving in a way never seen before in previous Bond films."

+In a poll involving Bond experts and fans of the franchise, The Living Daylights was ranked the sixth-best Bond film.
+The review aggregation website Rotten Tomatoes gives the film an approval rating of 73% based on 59 reviews, with an average rating of 6.4/10.
 The website's critical consensus states, "Newcomer Timothy Dalton plays James Bond with more seriousness than preceding installments, and the result is exciting and colorful but occasionally humorless."
-On Metacritic it has a score of 60% based on reviews from 18 critics, indicating "mixed or average reviews".
+On Metacritic it has a score of 59 based on 18 critics, indicating "mixed or average reviews".
 Audiences surveyed by CinemaScore gave the film a grade "A" on scale of A to F.

+Retrospective reviews have been critical of the portrayal of the mujahideen in the film, with The Atlantic writing that the film failed to capture "the complexities of their historical moment".
+Others have said that the film "sidesteps more problematic aspects of mujahideen activities" and that "any critical reading of the film in light of modern Afghanistan, and the post-Soviet incarnations/evolution of the Mujahedeen, I lock securely in the box marked 'Let's Not Go There.'"